Top 5 This Week

 FAQs

-What makes Messi’s record truly staggering is the context.
-He achieved it while simultaneously being the all-time leading scorer in football history.
-He is the only player ever to hold both records at the same time.
-He is still active at Inter Miami CF and continues to add to his total.
-The record is safe for at least a generation.
+Messi holds the record with 449 career assists.
+He is the only player ever to hold both the all-time scoring and assists records at the same time.
+He is still active at Inter Miami and this record will stand for a generation.

 LEAVE A REPLY